AndyyyHuang/bitquant/docs/stream_tutorial/README.md

             Usage:
                 This function can be adjusted based on the streaming requirements, speed of response, or the model being used.
-Developers can also introduce more sophisticated processing steps or modify how tokens are sent back to the client.
+Developers can also introduce more sophisticated processing steps or modify how tokens are sent back to the data_engine.
             """
             bt.logging.trace("In inner _PROMPT()")
             input_ids = tokenizer(text, return_tensors="pt").input_ids.squeeze()